 - - Swelling

-- - Pain or tenderness in the leg
+- - Pain or tenderness in one or both legs

 - Tell your HCP right away if you have a fever or stomach-area pain that does not go away, and a change in your bowel habits.